jhoughtelin/demo-backend-php/README.md

-# Sample Backend for Node.js
+# Sample Backend for PHP

 This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [PHP SDK] (https://github.com/VirgilSecurity/virgil-sdk-php)